Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Combined Results

-\textbf{Sterile Neutrinos as Probes of Reheating.---} A novel implication of our work is that the discovery of sterile neutrino DM could yield information about the details of reheating after inflation.
-As shown in Fig.~\ref{fig:ps}, sterile neutrino production from inflaton decay can account for the entire DM relic abundance while remaining consistent with current X-ray constraints, with the allowed parameter space corresponding to the white regions in the figures.
+A novel implication of our work is that the discovery of sterile neutrino DM could yield information about the details of reheating after inflation.
+This would be complementary to other scenarios that probe reheating through a dark sector, including scenarios involving WIMPs~\cite{Bernal:2022wck}, FIMPs~\cite{Becker:2023tvd,Barman:2024nhr}, axions~\cite{Xu:2023lxw}, millicharged particles~\cite{Gan:2023jbs}, dark photons~\cite{Bernal:2024ndy,ShamsEsHaghi:2025kci}, as well as hypercharged DM ~\cite{Feldstein:2013uha}.

+As shown in Figs.~\ref{fig:ps} and \ref{fig:ps_Large_Trh}, sterile neutrino production from inflaton decay can account for the entire DM relic abundance while remaining consistent with current X-ray constraints, with the allowed parameter space corresponding to the white regions in the figures.
 In this regime, the DM relics are determined by the inflaton branching ratio into sterile neutrinos and by the ratio $m_\phi/T_{\rm rh}$.
 Consequently, if sterile neutrinos are discovered---for instance through an X-ray signal consistent with $m_s \simeq 10~\mathrm{keV}$ and $\sin^2(2\theta) \simeq 10^{-13}$---such a measurement would map onto a narrow range of $m_\phi/T_{\rm rh}$ and $\mathrm{BR}(\phi \to \nu_s\nu_s)$, as shown in Fig.~\ref{fig:BR}.
+This should not be interpreted as an unambiguous reconstruction of the reheating history.
+Rather, within the reheating framework considered here, a sterile-neutrino signal would constrain the combination of $\mathrm{BR}(\phi\to\nu_s\nu_s)$ and $m_\phi/\Trh$ that controls the nonthermal abundance.
+If the inflaton mass is fixed by a specified inflationary model, or if $\mathrm{BR}$ is bounded or theoretically motivated, this constraint can be translated into information on $\Trh$.
 Imposing the bound $\text{BR} \lesssim 10^{-4}$, cf. Eq.~\eqref{eq:BR_bound}, one finds that $m_\phi/\Trh \lesssim 5$ for $m_s = 10~\text{keV}$.

 As an example that is consistent with current inflationary constraints, suppose the Starobinsky model \cite{Starobinsky:1980te} describes the inflaton, and that it couples to the Higgs boson as $-\sfrac12\kappa\phi h^2$ for reheating.
 Ref.\ \cite{Ellis:2025bzi} showed that radiative stability of the inflaton potential requires $\kappa < 4\times 10^{12}$\,GeV, corresponding to a reheat temperature $T_{\rm rh} < 4.2\times 10^{13}$\,GeV.
 Further suppose that an X-ray line corresponding to $m_s=1$\,MeV sterile neutrino DM is observed; then Fig.\ \ref{fig:BR} constrains $m_\phi/T_{\rm rh} \lesssim 400$.
 However, $m_\phi = 3\times 10^{13}$\,GeV is fixed by the COBE normalization in this model; therefore we can bound the reheat temperature as \be 7.5\times 10^{10}\,{\rm GeV} \lesssim T_{\rm rh} \lesssim 4.2 \times 10^{13}\,{\rm GeV}\,. \ee On the other hand, if reheating is principally into fermions, Ref.\ \cite{Ellis:2025bzi} obtains a bound of $T_{\rm rh} < 2\times 10^{11}$ using cosmic microwave data from the Planck collaboration \cite{Planck:2018vyg}.
 This considerably narrows the range in Eq.\ (\ref{Trhest}).